-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - b.
-A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district and meeting the requirements of an approved transfer model curriculum. - 2.
-Obtainment of a minimum grade point average of 2.0.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - b.
+A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district and meeting the requirements of an approved transfer model curriculum. - Obtainment of a minimum grade point average of 2.0.

-Required courses 24
+Required courses24

-CH DEV 001 Child Growth and Development 3

-CH DEV 002 Early Childhood: Principles and
+CH DEV 001 CH DEV 002 Child Growth and Development 3 Early Childhood: Principles and

-Practices 3
+022002 Practices

 CH DEV 007 Intro.
-To Curriculum in Early Childho ood
+To Curriculum in Early Childhood

-Education 3
+Education3

-CH DEV 010 Health, Safety and Nutrition 3
+CH DEV 010 Health, Safety and Nutrition

 CH DEV 011 Child, Family and Community 3

 CH DEV 022 Practicum in Child Development 4

-CH DEV 034 Observation & Recording Children's
+CH DEV 034 Observation & Recording

-Behavior 3
+Children's Behavior 3

-CH DEV 042 Teaching in a Diverse Society 3
+CH DEV 042 Teaching in a Diverse Society3

-Additional CSU GE or IGETC units 34-36 (37-39 units, minus 3 major units that may be double-counted
+Additional CSU GE or IGETC units34-36

+(37-39 units, minus 3 major units that may be double-counted as $\ensuremath{GE})$

+CSU-transferable e elective units0-260